ppeble/emissary-ingress.dev/content/en/docs/1.14/howtos/basic-auth.md

 # Basic authentication (for $productName$)

 <Alert severity="info">
-  This guide applies to $OSSproductName$, use of this guide with $AESproductName$ is not recommended.  $AESproductName$ does <a href="../ext-filters">authentication using the Filter resource</a> instead of the AuthService resource as described below.
+  This guide applies to $OSSproductName$, use of this guide with Emissary is not recommended.
+Emissary does <a href="../ext-filters">authentication using the Filter resource</a> instead of the AuthService resource as described below.
 </Alert>